rbricheno/eduroam-ucam-raspberry/README.md

 Download the CA certificate mentioned in the prerequisites, and copy it somewhere memorable.
 I've copied mine (as root) to `/etc/wpa_supplicant/wireless-ca.crt`

+Make a copy of `/etc/wpa_supplicant/wpa_supplicant.conf` before you start so you can restore it if something does wrong.

-Now (as root) edit your `/etc/wpa_supplicant/wpa_supplicant.conf` file (after taking a copy of it) using your favourite text editor.
-The new file will contain the line `update_config=0` to prevent the GUI from attempting to modify the contents of the file.
-It also contains a new entry for the "eduroam" network.
-Once eduroam is working, take a copy of this file so you can easily restore the "eduroam" settings in future if you need to make changes to the config.
+Now (as root) edit your `/etc/wpa_supplicant/wpa_supplicant.conf` file using your favourite text editor.
+The updated file will contain the line `update_config=0` to prevent the GUI from attempting to modify the contents of the file.
+It will also contain a new entry for the "eduroam" network.
+Once eduroam is working, take a copy of the edited file so you can easily restore the "eduroam" settings in future if you need to make changes to the config.

+## wpa_supplicant.conf for eduroam in the University of Cambridge

 The file should look like this:
 ```